Trillion Labs

 1Trillion Labs 2KAIST AI

-Demo videos showing gWorld predicting next GUI states from various mobile applications.
+Demo videos showing gWorld predicting next GUI states from mobile applications.

 Abstract